youcc/healthcare_analytics_engineer_handbook/README.md

 # Healthcare Analytics Engineer Handbook

-This repo has all the resources you need to be a great Healthcare Analytics Engineer!
+This handbook aims to bridge the gap between healthcare domain knowledge and techincal analytics skills -- something I wish I had when starting my journey in this field.

-Please submit a pull request if there is any thing you'd like to contribute.
-Thanks!
+I welcome your contributions, feedback, and suggestions as we continue to build this resource together.
+Whether you're a seasoned healthcare analytics professional or just starting your journey, there's a place for you in this community!

 ## Getting started
 I like the Data Roles Continuum created by [Zack Wilson](https://x.com/EcZachly/status/1853677599647736255).
-For pure data engineering stuff, check out his [Data Engineer Handbook](https://github.com/DataExpert-io/data-engineer-handbook).
+For comprehensive data engineering resources, his [Data Engineer Handbook](https://github.com/DataExpert-io/data-engineer-handbook) is excellent.

-Even though many people in Healthcare Analytics get called "data analysts" or "data scientists," a lot of what they do is actually "data engineering."
-So, they often end up working as "analytics engineers."
+It's interesting to note that while many healthcare analytics professionals are titled "data analyts" or "data scientists", they frequently perform tasks fall under "data engineering."
+This is why manay end up functioning as "analytics engineers" in practice.

 ![image](https://github.com/user-attachments/assets/a5e5fd14-7e97-4f7c-96b2-b39997693a56)

-In any field, three key abilities are generally considered essential: business knowledge, soft skills, and hard skills.
+Across all fields, professionals typically need three essential capabilities: business knowledge, soft skills, and hard skills.

 ![alt text](<Screenshot from 2024-12-23 21-57-35.png>)